Northern Peru: Across the Marañon - Birding Tour

 Day 7: Huembo to Moyobamba

 We’ll enjoy some easy birding around Huembo Lodge in the morning, targeting the endemic Speckle-chested Piculet, the Marañon race of Speckle-breasted Wren, the local Buff-bellied Tanager and more widespread species such as Southern Emerald-Toucanet, Rufous-winged Tyrannulet, and Silvery Tanager.
 We’ll then drive east through the Andes, making roadside stops based on bird activity, and arrive at Waqanki Lodge near Moyobamba in the afternoon.
 We should have some time to check out their feeders for some late afternoon hummer activity.
-Some species that visit their feeders include Rufous-crested Coquette, White-chinned and Golden-tailed Sapphire, Sapphire-spangled and Blue-tailed Emeralds, Black-throated Hermit, Long-billed Starthroat, and Gray-breasted Sabrewing.
-We have three nights at this great lodge located right next to the forest.
+Some species that visit their feeders include Rufous-crested Coquette, White-chinned and Golden-tailed Sapphires, Sapphire-spangled Emerald, Black-throated Hermit, Long-billed Starthroat, and Gray-breasted Sabrewing.
+We have two nights at this great lodge located right next to the forest.

 Day 8: Waqanki Lodge and the Moyobamba Area

 An amazing variety of birds inhabit this area due to a variety of habitats.
 Lush cloudforest blankets the mountain slopes, and a good trail will give us a chance to see some great birds like Fiery-throated Fruiteater, Black-and-white Tody-Flycatcher, Chestnut-throated Spinetail, Fiery-capped Manakin, Bluish-fronted Jacamar, Mishana Tyrannulet, White-bellied Pygmy-Tyrant, Peruvian Warbling-Antbird, Blackish, Spot-backed, and Spot-winged Antbirds, Black-bellied Tanager, Paradise Tanager, Golden-collared Toucanet, Gilded Barbet, and many, many more.
 We’ll also spend time birding the dry scrub around Moyobamba where quite different birds can be seen such as Cinereous-breasted Spinetail, Stripe-necked Tody-Tyrant, Pearly-vented Tody-Tyrant, Rusty-backed Antwren, and Burnished-buff Tanager.
 Rice fields have some neat birds like Oriole and Pale-eyed Blackbirds, Black-billed Seed-Finch, and Spotted Rail.
 We’ll also be sure to visit a bridge about 30 minutes away where Oilbirds roost during the day.
-The newly-described Varzea Thrush is often seen near the lodge itself.
 At night, Band-bellied Owl can often be seen near the lodge clearing.

 Day 9: Moyobamba to Abra Patricia

-After another morning of birds in the Moyobamba area, In the afternoon, we arrive at Owlet Lodge in Abra Patricia, named after the Long-whiskered Owlet, a bird that was virtually never seen in the field until this lodge was built in 2008.
-We’ll spend some time at the hummer feeders, which usually have Long-tailed Sylph, Emerald-bellied Puffleg, Speckled Hummingbird, Booted Rackettail, Fawn-breasted Brilliant, along with some species we would have seen at Huembo.
+After another morning of birding in the Moyobamba area, we'll drive back west to Owlet Lodge in Abra Patricia, named after the Long-whiskered Owlet, a bird that was almost never seen outside of a mistnet until this lodge was built in 2008.
+We’ll spend some time at the hummer feeders, which usually have Long-tailed Sylph, Emerald-bellied Puffleg, Speckled Hummingbird, Peruvian Racket-tail, Fawn-breasted Brilliant, along with some species we would have seen at Huembo.
 Depending on the weather, we may make a first attempt at trying to see the owlet.
-We will spend 4 nights in this well-located lodge.
+We will spend four nights in this well-located lodge.

 Days 10-12: Abra Patricia Area

 This area has unique elfin ridgetop forests that support numerous rare and extremely localized species, some of which were only described to science in the last 30 years.
-We’ve got a good chance to find Bar-winged Wood-Wren, Royal Sunangel, Johnson’s Tody-Tyrant, and Cinnamon-breasted Tody-Tyrant, and will make a serious effort to see three difficult endemic antpittas, Rusty-tinged Antpitta, Chestnut Antpitta, and Ochre-fronted Antpitta, all of which have begun to visit feeders in the last couple of years.
+We’ve got a good chance to find Bar-winged Wood-Wren, Royal Sunangel, Johnson’s Tody-Tyrant, and Cinnamon-breasted Tody-Tyrant, and will make a serious effort to see three difficult endemic antpittas, Rusty-tinged Antpitta, Chestnut Antpitta, and Ochre-fronted Antpitta, some of which come to worm feeders.
 Other interesting birds here include Yellow-scarfed, Yellow-throated, White-capped Tanagers, Silvery, and Blue-browed Tanagers, White-faced Numbird, Inca Flycatcher, Chestnut-crested Cotinga, Rufous-vented Tapaculo, and Variable Antshrike.
-Along with the owlet, nightbirding near the lodge might turn up Cinnamon and White-throated Screech-Owls, and Rufous-banded Owl.
+Along with the owlet, nightbirding near the lodge might turn up White-throated Screech-Owl and Rufous-banded Owl.
 During one of our full days here, we’ll leave early and drive down into the foothills to a private reserve called Arena Blanca.
 A blind offers the chance to see Cinereous Tinamou, Little Tinamou, and Rufous-breasted Wood-Quail as they come in to eat corn at dawn.
-It’s a good spot to look for Zimmer’s Antbird, and the hummer feeders often attract some different species like Blue-fronted Lancebill and Black-throated Brilliant.
+It’s a good spot to look for Zimmer’s Antbird, and the hummer feeders sometimes attract some different species like Blue-fronted Lancebill and Black-throated Brilliant.
 On our way back to the lodge, we'll bird roadsides in the foothills hoping for mixed flocks that can be truly superb with dozens of species.
 A few birds we might see include Spotted, Green-and-gold, Paradise, and Orange-eared Tanagers, Bronze-green Euphonia, Chestnut-tipped Toucanet, Lanceolated Monklet, Ecuadorian Tyrannulet, Marble-faced Bristle-Trant, Plumbeous-crowned Tyrannulet, Gray-mantled Wren, Montane Foliage-gleaner, and Olive-backed Woodcreeper.

 Day 13: Abra Patricia to Leymebamba